alchemy-bootcamp-two-winter-2018/lectures/README.md

 We will have our own GitHub Organization to manage all of our repositories.
 All lecture notes and information will be found in this repo, under that day's directory.
 Your daily labs will have their own repo within this organization.

-## Slides from class
+## Slides, Screencasts, Notes

-Any slides used during class will be sent out via Ryver after class.
+Any slides used during class will be available from the shared Google Drive linked in the Ryver channel.
 Lecture outlines and notes will be in each lecture's directory's README.
+Lectures will also be screencast and uploaded to our class YouTube playlist (linked in the Ryver channel).

 ## Assignments

 1. Daily lab assignments will follow each class time.
-Each lab has its own repo.
+Each lab has its own repo in our organization.
     - Instructions for completing assignments can be found in their repo's README file.
     - Most labs will be completed as pairs.
     - Lab assignments will be submitted using a professional-grade [git-flow](SUBMIT_WITH_GIT.md) aka lots and lots of PR's.